bergsans/archaize-js/text/7_on_variable_declarations.md

 `let` and `const` have another scope than `var`, or rather can have.
 This means that the blocks above would not be the same - or rather, that their 'meaning' would be another.
-In the example below the `var` would actually be `available` for and identifying and can thus be assigned a parameter and unproblematically log: ed.
+In the example below the `var` would actually be `available` for and identifying and can thus be assigned a parameter and unproblematically log:ed.

 ```